alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Where do you need help?
 * None at the mo!
+    * EK - please reach out to MS if you need help with anything while I am on holiday.

 #### Any other topics
-* Catch-up on 17th August?
+* Catch-up on 17th August? - Yes!

 ## Date 20 July 2022